Q. What is the difference between Graduation and Convocation?

-A. You return your gown and hood to the tables where you were issued them in Max Bell Field House.
+A. You return your gown and hood to the tables where you were issued them in James Daly Field House (Max Bell Centre).
 You will be responsible for the full cost of any unreturned gowns and hoods.

 Q. What about grad photos?

-However, arrangements have been made for a professional photographer to be Max Bell Field House for individual and family portraits to be taken after the Convocation ceremonies.
-Information will be mailed to you about that just prior to convocation.
+However, arrangements have been made for a professional photographer to be James Daly Field House (Max Bell Centre) for individual and family portraits to be taken after the Convocation ceremonies.

 Q. What other souvenirs are available?

 A. U Floria florists will have tables set up in the mezzanine outside the guest seating area in the Investors Group Athletic Centre prior to the ceremonies for guests to purchase flowers for their favourite graduate.
 Visit their website ufloria.ca to view their work.